Columbia Technology Ventures

 • Post-operative sealant following pulmonary surgery

-• Prophylactic treatment against potential pulmonary puncture during surgery or biopsy
+• Prophylactic treatment against potential pulmonary puncture during surgery

 • Sealant to be applied over sutures or staple sites